thursby/waynethursby.com/pages/home.md

 These are things which compelled me to put the pen to the old proverbial for whatever reason.

 <ul class="listing">
-{%- for page in collections.post -%}
+{%- for page in collections.post reversed limit:5 -%}
   <li>
     <time datetime="{{ page.date }}">{{ page.date | readableDate }}</time> -
     <a class="listing" href="{{ page.url | url }}">{{ page.data.title }}</a>